Old-Time Music in Albuquerque, New Mexico

 The band memers like to sit fairly close together, so we can hear each other and do our best to keep the tempo for the circle.

 Jam participants sit on chairs arranged roughly in a circle.
 There is an assortment of folding chairs at the Press Club; feel free to bring your own if wish.
+When the circle gets too big to hear each other well enough, we may encourage the onion method (circle within the circle).

 Other info